dockersamples/101-tutorial/docs_en/tutorial/sharing-our-app/index.md

     docker tag docker-101 YOUR-USER-NAME/101-todo-app
     ```

 1. Verify that your image has been tagged correctly.
+You should see an image with the name `YOUR-USER-NAME/101-todo-app`.

     ```bash
     docker image ls